lextiz/py-strace2pcap/README.md

 * `--seed-grpc` (requires `--seed-http2`) adds a small HEADERS frame on stream 1 with gRPC-friendly pseudo-headers so the gRPC dissector activates even when the real request headers were not captured.

+All synthesised TCP segments include fully-populated IPv4 and TCP checksums.
+Pass `--no-checksum` if you need the legacy zeroed checksum behaviour.

 ## Link-layer options